Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Recommended distance in winter: 2–4 km (round trip)

-· Ideal for: leisurely hiking with your dog
+· Ideal for: quiet hiking with a dog

-This is one of the best-known routes in Sierra Nevada.
-In winter, it is only advisable to do the initial section, before the snow gets too deep.
-Perfect for dogs that are used to walking and for avoiding the busy areas of the resort.
+It is one of the most well-known routes in Sierra Nevada.
+In winter, only the initial section is recommended, before the snow becomes deep.
+Perfect for dogs used to walking and to avoid very crowded areas of the resort.

 5. El Dornajo area – natural surroundings and short trails